chrisjones/full_monty/README.md

 ### Install

-1. Simply activate the Python environment
+1. Activate the Python environment with python -m venv env

 2. Install the dependencies with pip install -r requirements.txt